SimsesLab/DTU-PCB-prototyping/README.md

 **To do so, do as shown in the *GIF*:**
 1. Go into *Board Setup*, by clicking the small green circuit icon next to the save button.
 2. Choose the *Net Classes* option under *Design Rules*:
-3. And change both *Clearance* and *Track Width* to **0,8 mm** minimum.
-1,0 mm is likely the largest you will be able to do with most through-hole components.
+3. Change *Clearance* to **0,8 mm** and *Track Width* to a minimum of **0,8 mm**, if possible then 1,0 mm and larger is prefered for working with most through-hole component PCB's made on the Fiber laser and CNC router.

 ![Kicad netclasses](images-for-guides/kicad_net-constraints.gif "Kicad netclasses")